nowfloats/ANAChat-iOS/README.md

     5. The key is right under Server Key
 4. Follow step 7 only if you want to support Input type location

-#### Source Code Installation

-If you wish to install ANAChat directly into your application from source, then clone the repository and add code and resources to your application:

-1. Clone the respository and navigate to ANAChat-iOS-master/ANAChat/  and Drag and drop Classes folder into your project, instructing Xcode to copy items into your destination group's folder.

-2. FCM configuration is required to use this SDK please check the documentation [here](https://firebase.google.com/docs/cloud-messaging/ios/client) to install and configure.

-follow the above steps from 4 to 8 to complete the installation

 ## License